HITECHCRIME/HC_OVERVIEW/README.md

 Alternate Reality YouTube VLOG/SERIES (Render weird things in the distance, colossus buildings, “disregard the goliath we are not here to visit it”) Alternate reality operative travel/mission logs

 Spark AR Custom Instagram Filter for Hitech Crime.

+Connecting 30+ bluetooth headphones to one source for quiet rogue concert in public

 '''